Dear HHS Crew Parents,

 My kids last race is at 11:30, can we leave?

-Rowers are not permitted to leave the regatta until the event is over and the Coach has dismissed the team.
-All the boats need to be loaded on the trailer and the hospitality area needs to be cleaned up and packed up.
+Student-athletes are not permitted to leave the regatta until the event is over and the Coach has dismissed the team.
+All the boats need to be loaded on the trailer, and the hospitality area needs to be cleaned up and packed up.

-One last thing....Please read about Family Donation Hours
+One last thing...Please read about Family Volunteer Hours

 GO BIG RED!